 - providing information and education to industry and road users

 - programmed Vehicle Inspections of passenger transport and heavy vehicles at Transport and Main Roads inspection centres

-- audits of Approved Inspection Stations
+- audits and investigations of Approved Inspection Stations

 - mass, dimension and loading checks on heavy vehicles

-- load restraint checking on domestic vehicles
+- load restraint checking on light vehicles

-- undertake safety inspections in relation to Light vehicles
+- undertake safety inspections in relation to light vehicles

 - checking and enforcement of oversize/over mass loads